prarthanats/ERA/S10_Assignment/README.md

 # Application of Normalization on CIFAR 10 Dataset

-In this assignment we will be implementing the different normalization techniques such as Batch, Layer and Group on the CIFAR 10 dataset using PyTorch.

 ## Requirements

 1. Write a customLinks to an external site.
 ResNet architecture for CIFAR10 that has the following architecture: